-5. Travel Expenses
+E. Travel Expenses

-- a.
-Airfare is considered a qualified expenditure only if air travel both originates and terminates in California ("intrastate") and is purchased from a CA travel agent.
-(The carrier's state of origin is not a factor.) - b.
-Travel day salaries for qualified individuals traveling within California are qualified expenditures, unless either the point of embarkation or debarkation is not in-state, in which case the salaries do not qualify.
-For Non-Independent productions, travel day salaries for qualified individuals traveling out of and back into the Los Angeles zone\ qualify for the 5% uplift. - \ "Los Angeles zone" means the area within a circle 30 miles in radius from Beverly Boulevard and La Cienega Boulevard, Los Angeles, California, and includes Agua Dulce, Castaic, including Lake Castaic, Leo Carillo State Beach, Ontario International Airport, Piru, and Pomona, including the Los Angeles County Fairgrounds.
-The Metro Goldwyn Mayer, Inc. Conejo Ranch property is within the Los Angeles zone. - c.
-Travel Agency fees qualify only when airfare is purchased from a California travel agent, for intrastate travel.
-Luggage and ancillary airline fees qualify for intrastate travel only. - d.
-Travel allowances to non-qualified cast or crew are not qualified expenditures.
-However, if the production company directly pays for a hotel room, corporate housing, short-term rental agency or Airbnb, those expenditures will qualify.
-Car rentals if paid directly to the vendor will also qualify.
-Private housing rentals do not qualify. - e.
-Per Diems for non-qualified individuals do not qualify.
-For producer hyphenates, per diem is considered a qualified expenditure up to the amount commensurate with per diems given to other department heads. - f.
-Relocation costs (including fold-and-hold Set costs) for relocating series do not qualify. - g.
-Aerial photography only qualifies if performed within the state.
+- Airfare is considered a qualified expenditure only if air travel both originates and concludes in California ("intrastate") and is purchased from a CA travel agent.
+(The carrier's state of origin is not a factor.) - Travel Day salaries for qualified individuals traveling within California are qualified expenditures unless either the point of embarkation or debarkation is not in state, in which case the salaries do not qualify.
+For Non-Independent productions, travel day salaries for qualified individuals traveling out of and back into the Los Angeles zone qualify for the 5% uplift.

+"Los Angeles zone" means the area within a circle 30 miles in radius from Beverly Boulevard and La Cienega Boulevard, Los Angeles, California, and includes Agua Dulce, Castaic, including Lake Castaic, Leo Carrillo State Beach, Ontario International Airport, Piru, and Pomona, including the Los Angeles County Fairgrounds.
+The Metro Goldwyn Mayer, Inc. Conejo Ranch property is within the Los Angeles zone.

+- Travel Agency fees qualify only when airfare is purchased from a California travel agent, for intrastate travel.
+Luggage and ancillary airline fees qualify for intrastate travel only. - Travel allowances to non-qualified cast or crew are not qualified expenditures; however, if the production company directly pays for a hotel room, corporate housing, short-term rental agency or Airbnb, those expenditures will qualify.
+Private housing rentals do not qualify. - Per Diems for non-qualified individuals do not qualify.
+For producer hyphenates, per diem is considered a qualified expenditure up to the amount commensurate with per diems given to other department heads. - Relocation costs (including fold-and-hold set costs) for relocating series do not qualify. - Aerial photography only qualifies if performed within the state.
 The helicopter or plane must take off and land only in California.

-Itemized proof will be required for any intrastate travel allowances to qualified crew members.
+NOTE: Itemized proof will be required for any intrastate travel allowances to qualified crew members.

-6. Shipping Goods
+F. Shipping Goods